User Guide

 -

-The room number to change the room identified byINDEX
+ROOM_NUMBERThe room number to change the room identified byINDEXto. -

-The room type to change the room identified byINDEX
+ROOM_TYPEThe room type to change the room identified byINDEXto. -

-Optional tags that may be updated for the room identified byINDEX
+TAGOptional tags that may be updated for the room identified byINDEX.

 Example: